 We run a number of different activities:

-- Series of Winter talks which are open to all to attend.
+- Series of Winter talks which are open to all to attend, details are HERE

 - Beginners class in the spring which consists of 4 evening classes and two practical sessions.
 The course follows the SBA Guidelines giving beginners a good start to their bee keeping and also preparing them for the SBA Basic Bee Master certificate should they wish to sit that after a year’s practical experience.

 - Queen rearing group every summer – members with a couple of years experience are invited to join and take part in the group learning experience.

 We lease hives to members who have attended the beginners’ course and these hives can be kept at our Community Apiary or in the members’ garden.

 One of our Junior Members, Martin Leahy won the individual prize at the IMYB (International Meeting of Young Bee Keepers) held in Slovakia in 2019.
 Martin started bee keeping at 2013 when he was nine years old and was selected to represent Scotland in this International Competition by the SBA.